Welcome to Gelato!

 Note: It is mandatory to create at least one billing entity, regardless of the payment method you choose for your account.

-The maximum number of billing entities is stated in your contract and this limit will be reflected in your account.
+The maximum number of billing entities you can create is stated in your contract and this limit will be reflected in your account.
 Should you wish to add more billing entities, please contact us.

 Tip: We recommend to keep the total number of billing entities at a bare minimum to ensure ease of maintenance and reduced risk of the users selecting the wrong billing entity at check-out.

 You can set up a new billing entity by clicking on Billing > Billing entities menu on the left after login and selecting the Add new button on the top right corner.
-Alternatively, you can provide us with a list of billing entities you wish to create and we can support you with a bulk upload of those.
+If you wish to upload several billing entities at the same time, we offer a bulk upload functionality using an Excel template.
 Please see below for a list of the information required.

 Note: Only users with a role that has Manage billing entities permission enabled, can set up new billing entities and edit existing ones.

-Tip: We recommend to give Manage billing entities permissions to the account and finance Admins only, in order to prevent other users from inputting incorrect billing information.
+Tip: We recommend to give Manage billing entities permission to the account and finance Admins only, in order to prevent other users from inputting incorrect billing information.

 When you create a new billing entity, some information is essential to ensure that invoices are processed in a timely and smooth manner, reducing your accounting department’s workload.
 The mandatory information depends on the country for which you wish to have local billing.

 Currently, Gelato offers billing entities in 50+ countries and in 30+ currencies.
-Because of limitation by local governance rules, Brazil, India, China, Chile need locally-managed invoicing.
+Because of limitation by local governance rules, Brazil, India, China, Chile, Japan and Russia need locally-managed invoicing when items are produced and shipped within these countries.

 The most important information you will have to provide includes: